jidshola/jidshola/README.md

-- 👋 Hi, I’m @jidshola # Hi there! 👋 I'm [Your Name]
+- 👋 Hi, I’m @jidshola # Hi there! 👋 I'm Babajide Ayegbusi

 Welcome to my GitHub profile!
 Here's a little about me:

 🌟 **About Me**
-- 🏢 Cloud Engineer Tech entrepreneur and Project Manager at Technology Advantage Networks Limited
+- 🏢 Cloud Engineer, Tech Entrepreneur and Project Manager at Technology Advantage Networks Limited
 - 📚 Passionate about cloud computing, cybersecurity, and African agriculture

 🚀 **Current Focus**